oknk/presskit/_projects/seaquence.md

   - "5 creature types included, each featuring a different oscillator waveform"
   - "Social sharing features &mdash; Share your creations with your friends!"
   - "Parent Links are maintained &mdash; trace back the history of a composition"
-  - "MIDI I/O &mdash; Seaquence can talk to external gear! "
+  - "MIDI I/O &mdash; Seaquence can talk to external gear!"

 trailers:
   - name: Trailer